Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Model and Problem Formulation

 \subsection{Vehicle Routing Problem with Time Windows}

 Offline VRPs with time windows is a family of classical combinatorial problems.
 Here, we introduce the offline VRP formulation that we employ in our experiments, which we developed to model paratransit services.
 However, it is important to note that the online bookings problem could be defined with respect to a wide range of offline VRP formulations with pickup time windows, and our proposed solution approach can incorporate existing offline VRP solvers for these problems.
-Since our offline VRP is a minor variation of classical formulations, here we provide only a concise summary of this problem, which is sufficient for formulating the novel online bookings problem.
-Due to lack of space, we provide a detailed formal definition in~\cref{app:offline_problem}.
+Since our offline VRP is a minor variation of classical formulations, here we provide only a concise summary of this problem, which is sufficient for formulating the novel online bookings problem. \ifExtendedVersion Due to lack of space, we provide a detailed formal definition in~\cref{app:offline_problem}. \else Due to lack of space, we provide a full formal definition in Appendix~B~\cite{sivagnanam2022offline}. \fi